 Priority is placed on resolving code violations in a quick and expeditious manner.
-Staff is required by local ordinance to provide clear direction, or corrective action(s), explaining how to resolve identified violations and develop a compliance schedule for the responsible party.
+As such, staff strives to provide clear direction, or corrective action(s), explain how to resolve identified violations and develop a compliance schedule for the responsible party.
 The assigned Code Enforcement team member will be the primary point of contact, and will respond to phone calls and emails within one business day.
 It is the responsibility of the responsible party (in most cases the property owner) to timely implement the direction given and ask questions if the direction is unclear, or there is uncertainty in how to proceed.